Greengate Power Corporation

 Greengate Power Corporation (Greengate) is a Canadian energy company focused on renewable energy in Alberta.
-Greengate's focus in the past was in large, utility scale wind projects and has recently developed solar projects.

-Summary of activity
+Summary of activity in the 2010s

 Greengate's first project, the 150 megawatt (MW) Halkirk I Wind Project, was completed in 2012.
 It was central Alberta's first wind project, first wind project approved by the Alberta Utilities Commission (AUC) and, at the time of construction, the province's largest wind project, located in the County of Paintearth, 40 km east of Stettler.
-It supplies enough electricity to power approximately 50,000 homes.
-Unlike most other planned wind energy projects in Alberta, the project connected into Alberta's existing transmission system without any system upgrades while other developers wait for transmission upgrades.
-The company acquired all of the land needed to build the project, received approval from the Alberta Electric System Operator (AESO) to connect the project into the transmission grid, utilizing the existing transmission system without the need of major transmission upgrades.
-Once it was "shovel ready" the project was sold to Capital Power corporation.
+The project was sold to its joint venture partner Capital Power corporation.

-Greengate's second project was the Blackspring Ridge I Wind Project, with a total generating capacity of 300 MW, upon completion in 2013, BSR was the largest wind farm in Canada and remains the largest in Alberta.
-Again Greengate brought this project through all the stages of development and then sold it shovel ready, this time to EDF EN Canada and Enbridge.
+Greengate's second project was the Blackspring Ridge I Wind Project, with a total generating capacity of 300 MW.
+Upon completion in 2013, BSR was the largest wind farm in Canada.
+Greengate sold it to EDF EN Canada and Enbridge.